 Challenging sales teams and sharing the mistakes that lead to most businesses not getting as many referrals as they could

-As a result, potential new business simply goes elsewhere.
+As a result, the potential new business simply goes elsewhere.

 This talk is ideal for audiences who have members who feel that they know how to generate new business through referrals but who may be making many of the mistakes outlined in the presentation.